rapw3k/DEMETER/models/README.md

 # How to validate your data is compliant with AIM (particularly the domain layer)

 * In order to make sure all elements are valid AIM elements you can use the json-ld playground: [https://json-ld.org/playground/](https://json-ld.org/playground/).

+For instance, you can load one of the examples mentioned above in the JSON-LD Playground [here](https://tinyurl.com/y68qvhhv).

 This is not validating the semantics though, just that elements are resolvable.

 * In order to validate the semantics, there are different tools we are evaluating still.